Roasted Tomato and Ricotta Crostini Recipe

 Go ahead and put this Roasted Tomato and Ricotta Cheese Crostini recipe into your regular rotation.
 It’s not only a crowd-pleasing appetizer, but it also makes a killer vegetarian lunch.

 I hope you all enjoyed your Christmas.
 I’d love to hear about how you celebrated!
-Leave it in the comments or send me an email!
-I’m actually writing this a couple weeks before Christmas.
-I know, weird.
-Trying to get ahead a bit so I can fully enjoy the time with my friends and family.
-I’m bringing you this recipe which is perfect for New Year’s Eve celebrations.
+Leave it in the comments or send me an email.
+Today I’m bringing you this recipe which is perfect for New Year’s Eve celebrations.

 It’s also perfect for Mondays.
 And Tuesdays.
 And…well, you probably are catching the drift.